thephpleague/route/docs/unstable/index.md

 ## What is Route?

-Route is a fast PSR-7 routing/dispatcher package including PSR-15 middleware implementation that enables you to build well designed performant web apps.
+Route is a fast PSR-7 routing and dispatcher package including PSR-15 middleware implementation that enables you to build well designed performant web apps.

 At its core is Nikita Popov's [FastRoute](https://github.com/nikic/FastRoute) package allowing this package to concentrate on the dispatch of your controllers.

 [Route on Packagist](https://packagist.org/packages/league/route)

-## What isn't Route?

-Route is not a framework, it will not allow you to build an application out of the box.

 ## Goals

 - To provide a "friendlier" API on top of [FastRoute](https://github.com/nikic/FastRoute).
 - To provide an easy interface to implement PSR-7 HTTP messages in to your applications.
 - To enable you to implement PSR-15 middleware in to your applications.
+- To provide route introspection via the `RouterInterface` for advanced use cases.
+- To enable non-blocking route matching with the `match()` method.
 - To provide convenience in building web applications and APIs.

 ## Questions?